DragosTrif/Basic-Perl-Web-Framework/README.md

 _ Basic-Perl-Web-Framework _

-This script generates a basic Web-Framework wich follows Model-view-controller patterns
+This script generates a basic Web-Framework which follows Model-view-controller patterns

 #Todo#
 1. Add Getopt::Long